-Satellite or satellite dishes are tools that translate into a power to boost social, technological or economic development throughout the universe.
+Satellite or parabolic dishes are tools that translate into the power to boost social, technological, or economic development throughout the universe.
 It is a very useful resource in terms of information transmission, among other contributions that we will disaggregate.

 We walk on any street or avenue and see frequently on the roofs of houses or on the top of buildings and also on small hills in urban areas, giant plates such as aluminum of all sizes, and even with other equipment incorporated into they making them even more extravagant.

-In addition to this, towers with links and pieces of many meters high installed on the roof part of the buildings, connected with cables are also achieved.
-But many times, like any episode of everyday life, we completely ignore the existence or reason of such devices.
+In addition to this, towers with links and pieces of many meters high installed on the roof part of the buildings, connected with cables are also achievedaa.
+But many times, like any episode of everyday life, we completely ignore the existence or reason for such devices.

-We have asked ourselves; What are satellite or satellite dishes for?
+We have asked ourselves; What are Parabolic or Satellite dishes for?
 What is their name really beyond antenna?
 What is its scope?
-We begin with the term antenna in the first place to break down the subject and know in depth everything related to the differences and their importance.
+We begin with the term antenna in the first place to break down the subject and know in-depth everything related to the differences and their importance.

-Satellite or satellite dishes; In the simplest term they are devices of very different forms that, in the emitters and receivers of electromagnetic waves, are used to emit or receive them.
+parabolic or satellite dishes; In the simplest term, they are devices of very different forms that, in the emitters and receivers of electromagnetic waves, are used to emit or receive them.

 In both cases, the antenna functions as a link between two media, space and the transmission line, in which electromagnetic waves propagate following different laws.
 That is, the antenna constitutes an adapter between two systems; line and space.

 Meaning of Transmission

 We will pause to explain what the term transmission consists of.
 We have that it is the action of sending a message, that is, communicating news or broadcasting a radio and television station, music programs, shows, etc.

 Experts in this area explain that transmission allows driving or being the means through which vibrations or radiations pass.